The drivers of online polarization: fitting models to data: Methods

 with

 being $x_{\mathcal N(i)}^t$ the average weighted neighborhood opinion

 where $\mu$ is a convergence factor, set to $\mu = 0.3$.

-Algorithmic bias is introduced in the model as a filter on the neighborhood $\mathcal N(i)$ of each user, that depends on three parameters: interaction radius $\alpha$, opinion shift $\beta$ and discount $\gamma$.
-With reference to Figure~\ref{fig:figure1} (c-f), the algorithm selects neighbors whose opinion lies in the interval $[x_i-\alpha+\beta, x_i+\alpha+\beta]$.
-The opinion shift $\beta$ sign is given by
+Algorithmic and cognitive biases are introduced in the model as filters on the neighborhood $\mathcal N(i)$ of each user, which depend on three parameters: interaction radius $\alpha$, opinion shift $\beta$ and discount $\gamma$.
+With reference to Figure~\ref{fig:figure1}{(b-d)}, the algorithm selects neighbors whose opinion lies in the interval $[x_i-\alpha+\beta, x_i+\alpha+\beta]$.
+The sign of the opinion shift $\beta$ is given by

-These parameters govern the actual interaction of user in shaping the opinion dynamics.
-Only neighbors falling within the interval effectively contribute to the update of user opinion, such that
+These parameters govern the actual interaction of users in shaping the opinion dynamics.
+Only {suitable neighbors (i.e. neighbors falling within the interval)} effectively contribute to the update of user opinion, such that

 After the update of user opinion, links within the filtered neighborhood are reinforced, while those outside are discounted, depending on the value of $\gamma$: